 When samples from IC of suicide victims, control individuals, and patients with either AD or MDD were analyzed for the first time, normalization between membranes was challenging.
 The starting material was the same for all samples (10% of tissue homogenized in a buffer), and the same amount of sample was loaded on all gels.
 In homogenates, the protein signal was normalized to the β -actin signal for each sample since the actin signal also varied for each individual.
-As seen in the Chapter 4.1.2 Figures 19-22, the signal after staining for β -actin was uneven and, in some cases, hard to detect.
+The signal after staining for β -actin was uneven and, in some cases, hard to detect.
 Hence, a part of the whole protein fraction (homogenate) should have been taken for standard protein quantification, with the buffer used for homogenization serving as a blank.
-Since there is no valid loading control for these samples, the protein signal detected in the I/A protein fraction was normalized to the average signal detected on each membrane.
-The signal of I/A protein fraction from AD patients could have been normalized to phosphorylated tau, a known aggregating protein in the pathology of this disease.
+A significant problem was normalization of ban intensity of I/A protein fractions across different membranes.
+The signal of I/A protein patients could have fraction from AD been normalized to phosphorylated tau, a known aggregating protein in the pathology of this disease.
 However, it also depends on the type of AD since phosphorylated tau is not involved in all cases.
 For CMIs, no equivalent reference protein has been identified, yet.

-An alternative way to analyze additional brain regions from the same individuals is to measure the total protein content in the sample, both in the homogenate (whole protein fraction) and the aggregate (I/A protein fraction).
+However, in the follow up analysis with different brain regions, total protein content was determined, both in the homogenate (whole protein fraction) and the aggregate (I/A protein fraction).
 This approach involves visualizing total proteins in gels using TCE, which binds to proteins and fluoresces under UV light.
 Compared to antibody-based immunodetection, total protein staining is less sensitive but also less prone to signal oversaturation.
 Additionally, because it relies on the entire protein load as a loading control, it is less influenced by variations in individual protein expression due to experimental conditions.
-In this project, applying this method showed no differences in total protein quantification in homogenates loaded on different gels (Appendix Figures 63-67).
+In this project, applying this method showed no differences in total protein quantification in homogenates loaded on different gels.
 However, to ensure accuracy, this method should be validated with samples of known protein concentration.
-Additionally, total protein quantification in homogenates should be compared to β-actin signal quantification in the same samples.
+Additionally, total protein quantification in homogenates should be compared to β -actin signal quantification in the same samples.
 Protein quantification before transferring proteins onto the membrane can be useful, but only if the transfer is complete.
 In some cases, incomplete transfers can lead to inaccurate quantification.
 Ideally, proteins should be quantified after transfer using total protein stains like Ponceau or a stain-free approach, where the TCE signal is visualized under UV light.
 If total protein visualization on the membrane is not possible, the remaining protein signal on the gel after transfer should be subtracted from the pre-transfer signal to estimate the amount transferred.
 Another option is to quantify protein concentration using commercial kits.
 However, this would require using part of the already limited I/A material, reducing the number of specific proteins available for Western blot analysis.
 If a large number of proteins need to be analyzed, Western blot becomes a limiting method, and a more effective approach would be mass spectrometry analysis of proteins in the I/A material.